Social connection is a basic human need. We all need to feel love, acceptance and belonging to live a happy and healthy life.

 Let the gratitude for the connections you do have right now fill your heart.

 Are you thankful for what you do have?
-What friends are good to you?
+What friends are good for you?
+Who treats you well?
 Who do you need to reconnect with?
 Who fills you with positive energy that you would like to see more often?
 Who drains your energy that maybe you should see less often?
 Who can you do something thoughtful for right now?
 Who can you acknowledge with a thank you note?
 Who would you like to know better?
 What can you do to improve the quality of your connections?
 Feel good about the connections you do have!
 Congratulate yourself on who you have in your life.

 A true friend sees the good in everything,